boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-in-eks-using-application-load-balancer.md

 		3. The security group for your EFS file system, which will allow incoming traffic from your EKS cluster's nodes.<br/>
 		4. Ensure the EFS CSI Driver installation in cluster.<br/>

-5. To install AWS load balancer controller please refer to the below documentation.
+5. To install the AWS load balancer controller, please refer to the following documentation.

    https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html